gpttabrez/frentis-privacy-policy/index.md

 Securing the platform

-We do not sell your data and we do not use it for advertising.
+We do not sell your data and do not use it for advertising.

 🤝 3.
 Data Sharing

 We share data only when necessary for app functionality:

-Shared with third parties

 Payment gateways — for completing transactions